theRealAph/ScopeLocals/README.md

 ## Replacing some uses of `ThreadLocal` with scope locals

-Because scope locals have a well-defined lifetime, the block in which they were bound, they can never be syntactically (or structurally) compatible with thread-local variables.
+Because scope locals have a well-defined lifetime, the block in which they were bound, they can never be used in a way that's identical to the way thread-local variables are used.
 Therefore, some code changes will be required to switch from thread locals to scope locals.

 Please note that, for the sake of brevity, these are simple